aplchian/lamrim/precepts-of-refuge.md

 There are 6 general precepts:

-1. **By recalling the distinctions and good qualities of the 3 jewels, go for refuge again and again**- as previously explained, you should repeatedly keep in mind the difference between non-buddhist and buddhists, the distinctions among the 3 jewels, and the good qualities of the 3 jewels.
+** * 1.)By recalling the distinctions and good qualities of the 3 jewels, go for refuge again and again**- as previously explained, you should repeatedly keep in mind the difference between non-buddhist and buddhists, the distinctions among the 3 jewels, and the good qualities of the 3 jewels.
-2. **By recalling the kindness of the 3 jewels, strive to worship them constantly and offer the first portion of your food and drink.** -
+** * 2.)By recalling the kindness of the 3 jewels, strive to worship them constantly and offer the first portion of your food and drink.** -

 ```
 Though they obtain food due to the buddha's merit,